The Spiritual Path of the Kailasa Parampara

 Those wishing to pursue spiritual life and soul evolution under the guidance of the Kailasa Paramapara begin with a program called "The Master Course Supervised Study".
 Its primary focus is to practice the Master Course teachings throughout the day.
 As the lessons explain in detail, it is this practical application of the spiritual teachings that moves you forward on the path.
-This five-part, 15-month program is followed five days a week, Monday through Friday.
-The study workbook encourages you to "Perform every task in ways that it advances you spiritually."
+The daily study centers around a ten-minute “Spiritual Workout" and takes a little over two years to complete.
 Click here for more details about The Master Course

 Taking Religious Vows, called Vratas